k37pi/steklov-and-mixed-helmholtz-and-laplace-for-corners/README.md

    - *poly_points.csv* is a sample of my attempt at making a star.

 2. **SH_corners.m** : This script uses inputs from **corner_inputs.m** and solves the Steklov eigenvalue problems (Helmholtz and Laplace).
 An additional input can be given to view different eigenfunctions in the *eigenfunction plots* section.
+Simply run this script after setting inputs in **corner_inputs.m**.

 **The rest of the scripts are helper scripts and should not be edited.**